 We are trying in every way possible to accommodate patients due to the COVID-19

 Please note that our hours may vary due to Covid -19

 Dr. Darryl Ableman

 My name is Darryl Ableman.
-I have practiced in the Tri-Cities and Burnaby over the past 25 years.
+I have practiced in the Tri-Cities and Burnaby since 1991.
 I am a graduate of the University of Witwatersrand ,Johannesburg ,South Africa.
 After graduation in 1984 I immigrated to Canada.
-To date I have performed over 4200 deliveries.
+To date I have performed over 5000 deliveries.
 I have operated a clinic called Able Care Medical Clinic that I opened in 1993 Able Care Medical Clinic .
 It has grown into a large seven doctor practice.
 I continue to serve the community at this clinic and I work six days a week.
 I also deliver approximately 150 babies each year at Royal Columbian Hospital.
 These past couple years has shown some exciting changes with the introduction of electronic medical records to our clinic.
 Even more exciting in the last couple weeks is the ability to begin online bookings, rather than waiting on telephone hold .
 What is most exciting is my new project in setting up a new clinic in Burke Mountain.
 Foothills Medical Clinic is set to open on April 7, 2015 and operate 7 days a week We will accept new patients and hope to see walk-in patients as well

 Dr. Bogdan Dascalu